 - Completion of an honors thesis, under the direction of a faculty adviser.
 Students will enroll in Senior Honors Research (299a and 299b), during the semester(s) when they work on the honors thesis.

 - An oral exam on the honors thesis in the last semester of the senior year.

 Students in the Honors Program are encouraged to take PSCI 270 before they enter or during their first semester in the Honors Program.

-A three-member Honors Committee will be appointed to administer each student’s program.
-Students should submit the names of a faculty adviser and the other two members of the committee to the director of the Honors Program as soon as possible after they are accepted into the Honors Program.
+A three-member Honors Committee will administer each student's Honors Thesis project.
+Students should petition a faculty adviser and two other faculty members to serve on their committee.
+The faculty adviser will work with the student to develop the student's Honor's Thesis.
 The committee will administer the oral examination, after which it will also decide whether the student will receive honors, or high honors.
 Successful candidates are awarded honors or high honors in their field, and this designation appears in the Commencement program and on their diplomas.